 Participants were recruited purposively via WHN, with help from CNet's Engaging People Project Lead and the current chair of WHN who distributed a call for participants to the network's mailing list.
-The research was also advertised in WHN meetings by the lead researcher and on Twitter.
+The research was also advertised in WHN meetings by the lead researcher and on Twitter (see Appendix B online poster call for participants).